askjaer/python-best-practices/README.md

 Proceed with care.

 ## Location
-This workshop was held in Copenhagen
+This workshop was held in Valby.